 Chondroitin is a molecule that occurs naturally in the body.
-It is a major component of cartilage -- the tough, connective tissue that cushions the joints.
-Commercial chondroitin is derived from natural sources, such as shark and bovine cartilage, or synthetic production.
+It is a major component of cartilage, the tough, connective tissue that cushions the joints.
+Commercial chondroitin comes from natural sources, such as shark and bovine cartilage, or synthetic production.
 Chondroitin helps keep cartilage healthy by absorbing fluid (particularly water) into the connective tissue.
 It may also block enzymes that break down cartilage, and it provides the building blocks for the body to produce new cartilage.

 Results from several well-designed scientific studies suggest that chondroitin supplements may be an effective treatment for OA, particularly OA of the knee or hip, though one recent review of several studies found no benefit from use of chondroitin alone.
 In general, findings from these studies suggest that chondroitin:

 - Reduces OA pain

 - Improves functional status of people with hip or knee OA

 - Provides relief from OA symptoms for up to 3 months after treatment is stopped

 However, the largest clinical trial so far, the 2006 Glucosamine/Chondroitin Arthritis Intervention Trial (GAIT), sponsored by the National Institutes of Health, showed conflicting and somewhat confusing results.
 The study of about 1,600 people with OA of the knee found that glucosamine and chondroitin did not reduce pain in the overall group, although it did appear to reduce pain among those with moderate-to-severe OA of the knee.
 The study has raised questions for further research.
 Since glucosamine and chondroitin were combined in this study, it is not possible to determine the effect of chondroitin alone.
 In addition, researchers are now studying whether the glucosamine chondroitin combination may help those with more severe OA.